See the Story Index for Wael Abdelgawad’s other stories.

 There was no doubt.
 It was clearly Jamilah Al-Husayni.
 My cousin.
 I hadn’t seen her in three years, but I’d recognize that uncompromising, sharp-nosed visage anywhere.
 She looked tousled and weary, with a grease stain on one pants leg, and strands of hair sticking out wildly from beneath her hijab – something I’d never seen her wearing before.
-And was that dried bird poop on one arm of the chair?
+And that white splatter on one arm of the chair, was that pigeon poop?

 Jamilah and her brother Nabeel had also been – along with Safaa and Aziz – one of the few who wrote to me when I was in prison.
 I would always be grateful to her for that.